About 14 miles north of Vancouver, WA.

 The Lewis and Clark expedition visited this area in November 1805 and March 1806.
 Excerpt from William Clark’s journal from Nov, 5th, 1805: “a Cloudy morning Som rain the after part of last night & this morning.
 I could not Sleep for the noise kept by the Swans, Geese, white & black brant, Ducks &c. on a opposit base, & Sand hill Crane, they were emensely numerous and their noise horrid.
 We Set out at Sun rise & our hunters killed 10 Brant 4 of which were white with black wings 2 Ducks, and a Swan which were divided, we Came too and Encamped on the Lard.
 Side under a high ridgey land, the high land come to the river on each Side. the river about 1½ mile wide. those high lands rise gradually from the river & bottoms— we are all wet Cold and disagreeable, rain Continues & encreases.
 I killed a Pheasent which is very fat. my feet and legs cold.
 I saw 17 Snakes to day on a Island, but little appearance of Frost at this place.”

 Park in the lot and get a map and wildlife checklist from the kiosks at the trailhead.
-Cross over the wooden arched bridge across the 3 tracks of the Burlington Northern Railroad and turn right at the far side of the bridge, towards the Oaks to Wetlands Wildlife Trail.
+Cross over the concrete pedestrian bridge over the 3 tracks of the Burlington Northern Railroad and you’ll be heading towards the Oaks to Wetlands Wildlife Trail.

 Soon you’ll come to the Cathlapotle cedar plankhouse built in the style the Chinook Indians used.
 The Cathlapotle Plankhouse is usually open to the public most weekends from Noon to 4:00 pm on Saturdays and Sundays between March 29th to the October 31st.
 Check the plankhouse calendar page to make sure of open days.
 Docents will be available to answer questions and give tours.
 For further information contact the Ridgefield National Wildlife Refuge office at 360-887-4106.
 If the plankhouse is open, drop by to learn a little about Native American life in this area.